Transport in Hyderabad: Air

 In 1935, Hyderabad's Hakimpet air base was linked with international flight services.
-The new and modern airport at Shamshabad replaced the old Begumpet Airport, on 2 March 2008.
+The new and modern airport at Shamshabad replaced old Begumpet Airport, on 23 March 2008.
 As of 2010, The Rajiv Gandhi International Airport at Shamshabad has been judged among the world's top airports in the category of serving 5–15 million passengers, according to Airports Council International, and the world's fifth best airport, according to Skytrax.
 The airport has one of the longest runway (4260 metres) in India, and caters to high passenger and cargo volumes.
 In January 2011, it became India's first airport to transport more than 30,000 t of temperature-controlled pharmaceutical products.
 It is the primary base for SpiceJet's fleet of Bombardier Dash 8s.
 GMR Hyderabad International Airport Limited, which operates the airport, has been awarded the Center for Asia Pacific Aviation award in the category of Best Airport Environmental Performance of the Year 2009.

 The airport is connected to the city by three major roads.
 The 11.6 km Hyderabad Elevated Expressway provides dedicated high-speed travel to the airport.
 As of 2011, it is the longest expressway in India.
 The Nehru Outer Ring Road serves as a controlled-access expressway between Gachibowli and Shamshabad.
 Metered taxis and buses are available as transports to the airport.

 Hyderabad is connected with direct flights to all major destinations in India, as well as to various locations in Middle East, Southeast Asia, Europe and North America.
 Currently, Hyderabad has flights connecting either directly or intermediate stops to foreign cities like Frankfurt, Singapore, Dubai, Bangkok, Kuala Lumpur, Dammam, Chicago (O'Hare), London (Heathrow), Doha, Jeddah, Muscat, Riyadh and Kuwait.